Prime Minister of Russia: 1905–1917

 The modern post of prime minister appeared in 1905.
-A decree of Emperor Nicholas II on 19 October 1905 established the Council of Ministers of the Russian Empire, bringing together the Ministers in one Cabinet (previously each Minister had reported directly to the Emperor on the affairs of his department).
-The Chairman of the Council of Ministers officially became a fully-fledged head of government.
+A decree of Emperor Nicholas II on 19 October 1905 established the Council of Ministers of the Russian Empire, bringing together the Ministers in one Cabinet (previously each Minister had reported directly to the Emperor on the affairs of their department).
+The Chairperson of the Council of Ministers officially became a fully-fledged head of government.
 Nicholas appointed Graf Sergei Witte as his first "prime minister".

-From 1905 the prime minister received extensive powers, with the opportunity to pursue his own policies and reforms.
+From 1905 the prime minister received extensive powers, with the opportunity to pursue their own policies and reforms.
 Pyotr Stolypin (in office: 1906–1911) gained a reputation as one of the strongest prime ministers—during his premiership he made several major (though controversial) reforms.

 Though the Russian Constitution of 1906 established the State Duma (a representative house of parliament), the Government was not responsible to it.
 Although Sergei Witte and Pyotr Stolypin (at the beginning of his Premiership) each tried to form a coalition government of the largest political organizations, they did not succeed.
 The State Duma nevertheless tried to gain influence over the government.
 Conflict between the State Duma and the government became particularly evident during the first Premiership of Ivan Goremykin in 1906.

-The position of Chairman of the Council of Ministers of the Russian Empire lasted 12 years; during this time seven people took this post (one twice).
+The position of Chair of the Council of Ministers of the Russian Empire lasted 12 years; during this time seven people took this post (one twice).
 The position lapsed after the February Revolution of March 1917, following the abdication of Nicholas II from the throne on and the formation that same day of the Provisional Government.